2018 Power Companies NZ

 Other useful resources:

 Frequently asked questions

-Canstar Blue commissioned I-view to survey 2,500 New Zealand consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who currently have an electricity account and pay the bills – in this case, 2,108 New Zealanders.
+Canstar Blue commissioned I-view to survey 5,000 New Zealand consumers across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers who have an electricity account in their name and pay the bills – in this case, 4,251 New Zealanders.